VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -search.maxTagValues int
      The maximum number of tag values returned per search (default 100000) -search.maxUniqueTimeseries int
-     The maximum number of unique time series a single query can process.
+     The maximum number of unique time series, which can be scanned during every query.
 This allows protecting against heavy queries, which select unexpectedly high number of series.
-See also -search.maxSamplesPerQuery and -search.maxSamplesPerSeries (default 300000)
+Zero means 'no limit'.
+See also -search.max* command-line flags at vmselect
   -smallMergeConcurrency int
      The maximum number of CPU cores to use for small merges.
 Default value is used if set to 0 -snapshotAuthKey string